Regular procedure

 In general, there are no problems in appealing a decision, if asylum seekers consult the legal counsellor of an NGO.[78]
 In Bucharest, when communicating the decision, IGI-DAI also provides the asylum seeker with the postal address of the Romanian National Council for Refugees (CNRR) in English.
 Asylum seekers are told by the representative of IGI-DAI who communicates the decision, that they have to go to CNRR for legal counselling and assistance for lodging an appeal.
 This practice has been in place since 2017.

-It was reported by the director of the centre, that in Timişoara, 95% of the appeals are lodged at IGI and the rest directly at the court.
+In 2022, it was reported by the director of the centre, that in Timișoara, 95% of the appeals are lodged at IGI and the rest directly at the court.
+For the year 2023 IGI-DAI did not provide information on the percentage of appeals lodged at IGI and the one directly at courts.

 Article 62 of the Asylum Act provides that asylum cases should be dealt with priority before other civil matters.[79]
 The court should take a decision on the appeal within 30 days.[80]
 The court has to motivate its decision within 5 days of it being pronounced.[81]

-In 2020, IGI-DAI statistics refer to 1 to 2 months average duration of the appeal procedure.[58]
-For 2021, IGI-DAI reported that there are no statistics on the duration of the procedure.[59]
-The same was stated for 2022.[60]
-In practice, the average processing time for the first instance judicial court differs from county to county, as follows:
+In 2020, IGI-DAI statistics refer to 1 to 2 months average duration of the appeal procedure.[82]
+For 2021, IGI-DAI reported that there are no statistics on the duration of the procedure.[83]
+The same was stated for 2022.[84]
+In 2023, IGI-DAI statistics indicate that on average, appeal procedures lasted 60 days.

 Regional Court Number of days